jbouchard13/README-generator/README.md

 ### Description

-Use this small node application to generate a README file.
-Answer the questions and when they are all answered a markdown file will be saved with your answers entered into the appropriate places.
+This is a quick to use application that generates a README file with node.
+The user will be prompted for information and the program will fill in the template with the information provided by the user.

 ### Installation

-After download, just run "node index.js" into the command line while within the Develop folder.
+The user can clone the repository, run a npm i in their command line, then run index.js to start the application.
+After that all they have to do is answer the questions to get their README.

 ### Usage

-Use the application to quickly make README files for your projects.
+As a developer I want a quick way to create README files for my projects.

 ### Licensing